Stafford Cripps: Second World War

+Soon after war broke out in October 1939, Cripps set off on an informal five-month world tour with a friend, Geoffrey Masterman Wilson, as his secretary.
+In India, they met Gandhi, Nehru, and Jinnah, then on to Burma and China, where they met Chiang Kai-shek, then to Moscow, to visit Molotov.
+They then went on via China to the United States, where Cripps carried out a "propaganda tour", and returned to England in April 1940.
+On their travels, they jointly kept a shared diary, which came to some 180,000 words.

-When Winston Churchill formed his wartime coalition government in 1940 he appointed Cripps Ambassador to the Soviet Union in the view that Cripps, who had Marxist sympathies, could negotiate with Joseph Stalin who had a nonaggression pact with Nazi Germany through the Molotov–Ribbentrop Pact.
-When Hitler attacked the Soviet Union in June 1941, Cripps became a key figure in forging an alliance between the western powers and the Soviet Union.
+When Winston Churchill formed his wartime coalition government in 1940 he appointed Cripps Ambassador to the Soviet Union in the view that Cripps, who had Marxist sympathies, could negotiate with Joseph Stalin who had a non-aggression pact with Nazi Germany through the Molotov–Ribbentrop Pact.
+When Hitler launched Operation Barbarossa, attacking the Soviet Union in June 1941, Cripps became a key figure in forging an alliance between the western powers and the Soviet Union.

 In 1942, Cripps returned to Britain and made a broadcast about the Soviet war effort.
 The popular response was phenomenal, and Cripps rapidly became one of the most popular politicians in the country, despite having no party backing.
-He was appointed a member of the War Cabinet, with the jobs of Lord Privy Seal and Leader of the House of Commons, and was considered for a short period after his return from Moscow as a rival to Churchill in his hold on the country.
+He was appointed a member of the War Cabinet, with the jobs of Lord Privy Seal and Leader of the House of Commons, and was considered for a short period after his return from Moscow a rival to Churchill in his hold on the country.